The Diary of a Nobody

 You can either:-

-• Subscribe to the 2024-as-1888 feed, which is running in real-time, delivering an entry on whichever days Pooter has written one, as if 2024 were 1888.
+• Subscribe to the 2025-as-1888 feed, which is running in real-time, delivering an entry on whichever days Pooter has written one, as if 2025 were 1888.
+(The diary won't start until April 3.)

 • Subscribe to the daily feed, starting today.
 This will give you one entry per day, starting from the beginning, and irrespective of the gaps where Pooter is busy or has had his diary damaged.
 If you want to start at a different point, or join someone else who's reading it, just change the date in the URL.